muhallan/personia_api/README.md

     `Authorization` header in the request.
 The token sent should be valid and should start with the `"Bearer "` string.

-    The employee name sent in the query parameters is case-sensitive.
+    The employee name sent in the URL is case-sensitive.
 E.g.
     `Nick` doesn't match `NicK`.

 ## Assumptions